 Grant Barnes, aka Grantimus Maximus, aka The Nerdcore Theologian.
+Currently, he is a PhD Candidate at the Graduate Theological Union at Berkeley, California.
 He is a graduate of Perkins School of Theology with a Masters Degree in Divinity.
-He is also a commissioned elder in the United Methodist Church, and Senior Pastor at Hemphill First United Methodist Church and Pineland United Methodist Church.
 He graduated from Texas State University Cum Laude with a Bachelor's degree in English, minor in History.
 He watches way too many movies, reads too many books, listens to too much music, and plays too many video games to ever join the mundane reality people claim is the "Real World."
 He rejects your reality, and replaces it with a vision of what could be, a better one, shaped by his love for God.

 - 24,417 hits